Pearapps/KAPieChart/README.md

 KAPieChart
 ==========

-Barebones pie chart for iOS.
+Basic pie chart for iOS.

 Features:
 - Unlimited slices.
 - Any colors.
 - Any size slices.
 - Easy to implement.
+- Fast.